topherCantrell/text_midi/README.md

 # Text to MIDI

-The package is a suite of tools for MIDI music processing.
+This package is a suite of tools for MIDI music processing.

 ![](art/midiTools.jpg)